AuFeld/AuFeld.github.io/aboutme.md

 ---

 My name is Chase Goldfeld.
 I studied Business Management, and I've always been fascinated by how different businesses operate and what drives a business to move forward.
-I started my career on the sales side of business.
-After honing my craft and being a self-starter, I decided to start my own business and earned my real estate license.
-While working with developers, I always felt that my impact was fairly limited.
+As a self-starter, I decided to start my own business and earned my real estate license.
+While working with real estate developers, I always felt that my impact was fairly limited.
 I realized that I could have a larger impact in my business and my career if I learned how to: collect, process, analyze, and model data for potential financial returns of a real estate transaction.

 I love learning and witnessing first hand how tech was disrupting the real estate market, Data Science was a natural next step towards making a greater impact in my career.
 It is early in my Data Science career and almost impossible to exactly point out